 On rare occasions, I may raise grades for students who have displayed superior understanding in ways that are not reflected in the percentage break-down.
 I never, however, lower grades below what the percentages indicate.

-Late work:Late work will be accepted for a reasonable number (up to 3) of late assignments.
+Late work: Late work will be accepted for a small reasonable number of late assignments (no more than 3).
 If your work is late for an excused absence (circumstances beyond your control), and you have documentation verifying the reason for the absence, then the lateness of the homework is also excused.
 If you are turning in homework late for any other reason, it may be turned in up to one week late, but a 20% penalty applies to your score on that item.
 If you miss a test, you will need to come into River Falls on another date to make that up, or you may talk to me about arranging an alternate testing site (you will need to make the arrangements, and you will need to talk to me to find out the restrictions on sites I will and won't accept).